Ask to Hear Both Sides Before Passing Judgment

 - Whining increases problems by focusing you on problems instead of solutions.

-- The whiner sees pain and their imagining pain as their way to power.
+- The whiner seeks to see pain because they imagine pain as their way to power (victimology).
+(More on victimhood.)

 - The whiner believes that their knowing better than what they are whining about makes them better: ego feeding.